beyondstorage/specs/rfcs/90-re-support-initialization-via-config-string.md

 ## Proposal

-So I propose to support service init from config string and map:
+So I propose to support service init from config string:

 We add the following APIs:
 ```go